 - Use obscene or profane language

 - Attempt to collect debts that have been discharged in bankruptcy or subject to a bankruptcy automatic stay

 - Call at unreasonable hours

-- Misrepresent the consumer's legal rights
+- Misrepresent a consumer's legal rights

-- Impersonate public officials and attorneys
+- Impersonate public officials or attorneys to collect a debt

 Are you experiencing something like this?
 If so, please contact us for a consultation.